Battle of Chamdo

 The Battle of Chamdo (or Qamdo; 昌都战役) occurred from 6 to 24 October 1950.
-It was a military campaign by the People's Republic of China (PRC) to take the Chamdo Region from a de facto independent Tibetan state.
-The campaign resulted in the capture of Chamdo and the annexation of Tibet by the People's Republic of China.
+It was a military campaign by the People's Republic of China (PRC) to capture the Chamdo Region from a de facto independent Tibetan state.
+PRC victory led to the annexation of Tibet by the People's Republic of China.

 Background

-Kham was a border region of Tibet.
-Prior to the establishment of the PRC, it roughly coincided with the Sikang Province under Kuomintang-led Republic of China.
-Its western half is known as Chamdo.

 The Khampa Tibetans and Lhasa Tibetans held each other in mutual contempt and dislike, with the Khampas in some cases hating Lhasa rule even more than Chinese rule, which was why the Khampas did little to resist Chinese forces as they entered eastern Kham and subsequently took over the whole of Tibet.
 Likewise, the Qinghai (Amdo) Tibetans view the Tibetans of Central Tibet (Tibet proper, ruled by the Dalai Lamas from Lhasa) as different from themselves and even take pride in the fact that they were not ruled by Lhasa ever since the collapse of the Tibetan Empire.

 Khampas like the Pandatsang clan had led rebellions for autonomy from Lhasa.
 Because of this, the Chinese communists viewed them as potential revolutionary allies.
 In January 1950, the communists officially proposed to aid the Pandatsang brothers' cause in exchange for them to stay on the sidelines during the "liberation of Tibet", but the Pandatsang brothers decided instead to send George Patterson to India to seek alternate aid.
-Pandatsang Rapga, leader of the pro-Kuomintang Tibet Improvement Party also offered the Lhasa-appointed governor of Chamdo, Ngabo Ngawang Jigme, some Khampa fighters in exchange for the Tibetan government recognizing the local independence of Kham.
-Ngabo refused the offer.

-Negotiations with Lhasa

-On 7 March 1950, a Tibetan government delegation arrived in Kalimpong to open a dialogue with the newly declared People's Republic of China and aimed to secure assurances that it would respect Tibet's territorial integrity, among other things.
-The dialogue was delayed by a debate between the Tibetan, Indian, British and the PRC delegation over the location of the talks.

-The Tibetan delegation eventually met with the PRC’s ambassador General Yuan Zhongxian in Delhi on 16 September 1950.
-Yuan communicated a three-point claimed proposal that Tibet be regarded as part of China, that China be responsible for Tibet’s defense, and that China was responsible for Tibet’s trade and foreign relations.
-Refusal would result in conquest by China.
-The Tibetans undertook to maintain the relationship between China and Tibet as one of preceptor and patron, and their head delegate, Tsepon W. D. Shakabpa, on 19 September, recommended cooperation (but with some stipulations about implementation).
-Chinese troops need not be stationed in Tibet, it was argued, since it was under no threat, and if attacked by India or Nepal could appeal to China for military assistance.